-A deliciously thick, creamy mango and peach smoothie that is healthy and full of flavor – the perfect smoothies recipe for breakfast or snack!
+A deliciously thick, creamy mango and peach smoothie that is healthy and full of flavor – the perfect smoothie recipe for breakfast or snack!

 - Mango - You'll need one large mango or two small ones.
-You can also use frozen mango for a thick smoothie.
+Alternatively, you can use frozen mango for a thicker smoothie.

 - Peach - You’ll need one large peach or two small ones.
 You can also use frozen peaches if they are not in season.

-- Greek-style Yogurt - I like to use a plain or vanilla-flavored yogurt but again, anything works well here.
-Use dairy-free yogurt to make this smoothie vegan.
+- Greek-style Yogurt - I prefer using plain or vanilla-flavored yogurt, but any variety works well.
+To make this smoothie vegan, use dairy-free yogurt.

-- Sweetener - use any sweetener of your choices like maple syrup, honey, or agave.
+- Sweetener - use any sweetener of your choice, like maple syrup, honey, or agave.

 How to Make Mango Peach Smoothie